-Wielded by Seto Kaiba in the anime, Blue-Eyes White Dragon, the strongest original normal monster, has been adored by Yu-Gi-Oh fans for decades.
+Wielded by Seto Kaiba in the anime, Blue-Eyes White Dragon is the strongest original normal monster and has been adored by Yu-Gi-Oh fans for decades.
 Despite its lack of effects, it remains more than viable in competitive play due to numerous support cards, and it even inspired the Blue-Eyes archetype.

 To make your imposing dragon deck the best you can, let's review the top ten cards to consider for your Blue-Eyes White Dragon build!
 Other than Blue-Eyes itself, of course.
 You're gonna want to put that in if you're using Blue-Eyes support cards.

 10. Dragon Spirit of White